Opus 4.5 and Dynamic Tool Choice

 2. Default to No Tools When Possible

 This turns simple questions into cheap answers.
 If the model can answer from what it already knows, it will.
-If a tool is necessary for accuracy (for example, pulling a current balance or order status), it will escalate to a tool.
+If a tool is necessary for accuracy, it will escalate to a tool.

 3. Prefer the Most Efficient Tool